Best Beach Chair

-Rust-resistant aluminium tubes, waterproof and fade-resistant 300 denier polyester seat fabric.
+Rust-resistant aluminum tubes, waterproof and fade-resistant 300 denier polyester seat fabric.
 Rio brands also claim that it’s rip proof, largely borne out in tests.
 Another feature Rio pride themselves on is the hardwood and scratch-proof armrests.

-As we’ve said, most of the expected and useful features: two large, zippered pouches on the back, one insulated; a large, built-in towel rail; and the hardwood arm rests as mentioned.
-Admittedly, they’re a small but ingenious solution to sticky plastic under your arms, and add to the retro look.
+As we’ve said, most of the expected and useful features: two large, zippered pouches on the back, one insulated; a large, built-in towel rail; and the hardwood arm-rests as mentioned.
+Admittedly, they’re a small but ingenious solution to sticky plastic under your arms and add to the retro look.
 The other crowning glory for Rio is its patented anti-pinch technology for unfolding and packing.
 The main and most obvious missing features here are the cup holder, armrest pocket, and pillow - perhaps game-changers for some buyers.

 The five positions are right there in the name, and something Rio Brands promotes many of its models based on, but it’s near-standard practice for this type of chair.
 However, fully-flat, along with the usual array of reclined positions, is always a plus.

 Another mid-weight model, its 8 lbs are likely due to the hardwood armrests, which will be a willing concession to make for many consumers.
 At 8 inches from the ground it’s a fairly low-sitting chair, so may be difficult to get in and out of for some.
 Slightly narrower at around 20 inches between the armrests, but again, worth it if the quality hardwood is for you.